 - 1 SECTION 1.
-The General Laws are hereby amended by inserting after chapter 40W the - 2 following chapter: - 3 Chapter 40X.
-TRANSIT IMPROVEMENT DISTRICTS. - 4 Section 1.
 Definitions.
-For the purposes of this chapter, the following words shall, unless - 5 the context clearly requires otherwise, have the following meanings: - 6 "Fee", a payment for services or improvements within a TID. - 7 "Lead municipality", the municipality exercising managerial control over the TID, as - 8 designated by the group of municipalities participating in the establishment of a TID. - 9 "Municipal executive body", the mayor or city manager in a city or the board of - selectmen, town manager, or town administrator in a town.
+For the purposes of this act, the following words shall, unless - 2 the context clearly requires otherwise, have the following meanings: - 3 "Fee", a payment for services or improvements within a TID. - 4 "Lead municipality", the municipality exercising managerial control over the TID, as - 5 designated by the group of municipalities participating in the establishment of a TID, provided - 6 that each participating municipality be independently authorized to establish a TID. - 7 "Municipal executive body", the mayor or city manager in a city or the Select Board, - 8 town manager, or town administrator in a town. - 9 "Municipal legislative body", the city council or board of alderman in a city or the town - 10 meeting in a town.

-- 11 "Municipal legislative body", the city council or board of alderman in a city or the town 12 meeting in a town. - 13 "Partners", the businesses, entities, municipalities, districts, regional entities, and state agencies participating in a TID.
-14 - "Program plan", a statement of means and objectives for providing the capital, 16 operational facilities, and resources to improve transit, transportation, and quality of life within a TID. - "TID", a transit improvement district formed pursuant to this chapter, which is a specified area within 1 or more municipalities that shall consist of 2 or more parcels or lots of land, whether or not contiguous, or 2 or more buildings or structures, whether or not adjacent, on 2 or more parcels of land; provided, that the total area of all TIDs within a municipality shall not exceed 25 per cent of the total area of the municipality. - "Transit improvement program" a transit project that implements transit improvements upon existing transportation services within a TID. - 25 Section 2.
-Program Plan and TID Adoption Requirements
+11 "Partners", the businesses, entities, municipalities, districts, regional entities, and state 12 agencies participating in a TID.

+"Program plan", a statement of means and objectives for providing the capital, operational facilities, and resources to improve transit, transportation, and quality of life within a TID.

+"TID", a transit improvement district formed pursuant to this chapter, which is a specified area within Lexington that shall consist of 2 or more parcels or lots of land, whether or not contiguous, or 2 or more buildings or structures, whether or not adjacent, on 2 or more parcels of land; provided, that the total area of all TIDs within Lexington shall not exceed 25 per cent of the total area of Lexington.

+"Transit improvement program" a transit project that implements transit improvements upon existing transportation services within a TID.

+SECTION 2.
+Program Plan & TID Adoption Requirements

-- 26 (a) Prior to establishing a TID, a municipality or group of municipalities shall develop a 27 program plan describing said TID's means and objectives.
-At a minimum, the program plan shall 28 include: - (1) a financial plan that describes the costs and sources of revenue required to establish transit improvement programs within a TID, including cost estimates for the transit improvement programs, the amount of indebtedness, if any, to be incurred, and any sources of anticipated capital; provided, that the financial plan's cost estimates may include any of the following types of costs: (i) administrative costs, including any reasonable charges for the time spent by town employees in connection with the implementation of a transit improvement program and for committing the assessment, collections of fees and payment enforcement; (ii) capital costs, including the costs of the construction of public works or improvements, new buildings, structures and fixtures, the demolition, alteration, remodeling, repair or reconstruction of existing buildings, structures or fixtures, the acquisition of equipment, or the grading and clearing of land; (iii) discretionary costs, including any payments made by a municipal entity that, in its discretion, are necessary for the creation of TID or the implementation of a transit improvement program; (iv) financing costs, including all interest paid to holders of evidences of indebtedness issued to pay for transit improvement program costs and any premium paid over the principal amount of that indebtedness because of the redemption of the obligations before maturity; (v) information costs, including any costs associated with promoting and advertising the transit improvement programs, providing public safety information, disseminating transit schedules, or providing other forms of information necessary to the transit operations of a TID; (vi) management costs, including costs incurred by establishing and maintaining TID administrative and managerial support and other services, as necessary or appropriate, to provide transit improvement programs; or (vii) professional service costs, including any costs incurred for consultants, planning, engineering, architectural, or legal advice, or other services related to providing transit improvement programs;
+- (a) Prior to establishing a TID, Lexington shall develop a program plan describing said TID's means and objectives.
+At a minimum, the program plan shall include: - (1) a financial plan that describes the costs and sources of revenue required to establish transit improvement programs within a TID, including cost estimates for the transit improvement programs, the amount of indebtedness, if any, to be incurred, and any sources of anticipated capital; provided, that the financial plan's cost estimates may include any of the following types of costs: (i) administrative costs, including any reasonable charges for the time spent by town employees in connection with the implementation of a transit improvement program and for committing the assessment, collections of fees and payment enforcement; (ii) capital costs, including the costs of the construction of public works or improvements, new buildings, structures and fixtures, the demolition, alteration, remodeling, repair or reconstruction of existing buildings, structures or fixtures, the acquisition of equipment, or the grading and clearing of land; (iii) discretionary costs, including any payments made by a municipal entity that, in its discretion, are necessary for the creation of TID or the implementation of a transit improvement program; (iv) financing costs, including all interest paid to holders of evidences of indebtedness issued to pay for transit improvement program costs and any premium paid over the principal amount of that indebtedness because of the redemption of the obligations before maturity; (v) information costs, including any costs associated with promoting and advertising the transit improvement programs, providing public safety information, disseminating transit schedules, or providing other forms of information necessary to the transit operations of a TID; (vi) management costs, including costs incurred by establishing and maintaining TID administrative and managerial support and other services, as necessary or appropriate, to provide transit improvement programs; or (vii) professional service costs, including any costs incurred for consultants, planning, engineering, architectural, or legal advice, or other services related to providing transit improvement programs;